The Fleet Visibility Gap: Why Teams With 5+ Clusters Hit a Wall

 Not "is staging healthy."
 Not "what's the error rate."
 Just: where does it live.
 The answer turned out to be stg-eu-2, a cluster spun up four months ago for a GDPR workload that quietly became the default for anything EU-adjacent.
 Nobody wrote that down.
 The person who knew left the company in September.

+One cluster is a debugging problem.
+Five clusters are an inventory problem, an access problem, and an incident coordination problem.
 If you're running one cluster, skip this post.
 If you're running two, bookmark it.
 If you're somewhere between five and fifty, you already know where this is going.

 How you end up with twelve clusters without planning to